Psalms 119–104

 Parallels

-- Psalm 1:2 (verbal): Both speak of delighting in the law of the LORD and meditating on it continually ('delight in the law... meditate on it day and night').
+- Psalm 1:2 (verbal): Both verses describe delighting in the law/word of the LORD and explicitly speak of meditation on it ‘day and night’ (close verbal and thematic parallel).

 Alternative generated candidates